10 Ways to Actually Save Money on Your Medical Bills

 You only get one body; so, take care of it.
 Plus, you’ll have more money to enjoy over the course of your long life!

-Jamie Cattanach (@jamiecattanach) is a staff writer at The Penny Hoarder.
+Jamie Cattanach (@jamiecattanach) is a contributor at The Penny Hoarder.
 She also writes other stuff, like wine reviews and poems.